Exploring Relationships {-}

 Attribution: This lab is an adaptation of Chapter 4 of Answering questions with data Lab Manual by Matt Crump and his team.

-Log into your Posit/RStudio Cloud account.
+Log into your Posit Cloud account.

 Open the Lab 4 Relationships project.